Preparing your manuscriptArticle types

 The writing style should be clear and accessible, and the use of tables and figures is encouraged.
 Up to 10 references are permitted.
 Contributors must conform to the templates provided - please ensure that the file is saved as .doc or .docx, and that all of the text is visible within the template.
-The total word limit is 600 words, including figures and references (for more details, see the manuscript templates).
-The Editor-in-Chief and Editorial Board may commission special Foundation Briefs to accompany the Disease Briefs.
+The total word limit is 600 words, including figures and references.
+The Editor-in-Chief and Editorial Board may commission special foundational briefs to accompany standard briefs.

 *Explanatory boxes can contain references, which should not be in addition to the overall reference limit, and whose numbering should follow on from the main text references.

 The editorial process

 The Editor-in-Chief will assign the manuscript to a member of the editorial board who will act as handling editor and will be responsible for overseeing the review and decision process.
 The handling editor may decide to reject a manuscript without review, either because it does not fall within the scope of the journal or because the quality or significance of the work does not seem high enough to warrant further consideration.
 Editors will notify authors within a week after submission if they are rejecting the manuscript without review.
 Authors may appeal these decisions to the Editor-in-Chief but should understand that the likelihood that the decisions will be reversed is low.